Cancer cells need a lot of energy to grow fast—to do so, they show abnormal metabolic pathways.

 Cancer cells can become addicted to glutamine, with glutamine itself promoting cell proliferation.
 For this reason, glutamine metabolism is becoming a hot research area for cancer researchers.
 Because glycolysis is an intricate process, influenced by so many factors, there are many pathways to research.
 Check out some of these signaling players today.

-The Hallmarks of Cancer were identified by Weinberg and Hanahan and were originally published in Cell1.
-The authors propose the idea that the complexity of cancer can be broken down to smaller subsets of underlying principles.
-The information here pertains to one such subset.
-Other entries in this series explore the other known Hallmarks.
+The Hallmarks of Cancer are seminal manuscripts by Doctors Robert Weinberg and Douglas Hanahan and were published in Cell1.
+The authors proposed the idea that the complexity of cancer can be broken down into smaller subsets of underlying principles.
+The information here pertains to one Hallmark of Cancer, known as "Deregulating Cellular Energetics."
+Other entries in this series explore the other proposed Hallmarks.

 1 Hanahan D, Weinberg RA (January 2000).
 "The Hallmarks of Cancer".
 Cell.
 100 (1): 57– 70. doi:10.1016/S0092-8674(00)81683-9